File Organization in DBMS

 3. Hash File Organization in DBMS

-When it is necessary to find a record, the hashing function is applied to the key, and then it points directly to the record.
+When it is necessary to find a record, the hashing function is applied for the case, and then it points directly to the record.
 This makes searching very fast.
-Hash file organization is often used when quick access to specific data is needed.
+It is often used when quick access to specific data is needed.

 Advantages